henok-6411/data-stracture-and-algorithms-2/README.md

 [stacks-and-queues](https://github.com/henok-6411/data-stracture-and-algorithms-2/pull/11)

-##  Stack and Queues
+##   Queues

-- By using both methods how to push , remove , peek and check whether it's empty or not.
+- By using all the methods how to push , remove , peek and check whether it's empty or not.
+- And also it specifically dequeue from the shelter cat or dog.

 ## Challenge